UCF/UCF-Email-Editor-Plugin/README.md

 ## Changelog ##

+### 1.1.5 ###
+Bug Fixes:
+* Fixed issue in "blank" template that could result in sporatic horizontal lines throughout the body of an email.

 ### 1.1.4 ###
+Enhancements:
 * Updated template to use a blank template instead of the leadership template.

 ### 1.1.3 ###